Is the Trevi Fountain neighborhood a good place to stay?

 You'll get some lovely views from there as well.
-It can be a little crowded so you may want to keep going a little further along the Pincio Hill for even lovely views.
+It can be a little crowded so you may want to keep walking a little further along to the Pincio Hill for even better views.

 Piazza Venezia is only about a 10-minute walk from the Trevi Fountain.